raspberrypi/documentation/linux/usage/commands.md

 ### whereis

-Finds the location or a command.
+Finds the location of a command.
 Looks through standard program locations until it finds the requested command.